yz666-12/ImageFlow/README.md

 1. Drag and drop images to the upload area
 2. Click to select images for upload
 3. Set an expiration time for images (optional)
+4. Add tags to categorize your images (optional)
 4. Preview selected images in real-time
 5. System automatically detects if images are landscape or portrait
 6. After upload, images are automatically converted to WebP and AVIF formats